 Still need some help?

-And if you’re struggling to replace something in your new vegan diet, let us know below.
+And if you’re struggling to replace something in your new vegan diet, let us know.
 We’re on hand to help!